 Herpes simplex virus

-There are two herpes simplex viruses, type 1 (HSV-1) and type 2 (HSV-2).
-Herpes simplex 1 (cold sore or fever blister) usually appears as an open sore or small blisters in the mouth area.
-Herpes simplex 2 (genital herpes) is usually transmitted through sexual contact, producing blisters on the skin and the moist lining of the sex organs.
-The small, painful, red-rimmed blisters containing viral material dry and form a scab after a few days (similar to chicken pox lesions).
+There are two herpes simplex viruses; type 1 (HSV-1) and type 2 (HSV-2).
+An infection with herpes simplex 1 usually appears as an open sore (known as a cold sore) or small blisters (fever blisters) in the mouth area causing oral herpes but HSV-1 can also cause genital herpes.
+HSV-2 is almost exclusively transmitted through sexual contact, producing blisters on the skin and the moist lining of the genital or anal organs (genital herpes).1 The small, painful, red-rimmed blisters containing viral material dry and form a scab after a few days (similar to chicken pox lesions).
 The blisters can appear anywhere on the body including the breast.

 If a mother has herpes simplex virus, she can still breastfeed as long as the following precautions are observed:

-As these viruses are spread by simply touching the sores, it is important that your baby doesn’t come into skin-to-skin contact with any of the herpes lesions or sores.
-Sores can be covered with a dressing to protect the baby 1.
+As these viruses are spread by simply touching the sores, it is important that your baby doesn’t come into skin-to-skin contact with any of the herpes lesions.
+Sores can be covered with a dressing to protect the baby 2

-#2 If herpes sores are on the breast or nipple…
+Can I breastfeed if herpes sores are on the breast or nipple?

-If active herpes sores are on the breast or nipple, mothers are currently advised not to breastfeed from that breast until the lesions have dried 2 3.
-Rather than an automatic ban on breastfeeding from an affected breast, Nancy Mohrbacher, IBCLC says that if herpes lesions are anywhere on the breast or nipple where the baby could come into contact with them during feeding, breastfeeding should be suspended from that breast until the lesions dry and heal (Mohrbacher, 2010).
+If active herpes sores are on the breast or nipple, mothers are advised not to breastfeed from that breast until the lesions have dried4 5.
+In other words if herpes lesions are anywhere on the breast or nipple where the baby could come into contact with them during feeding, breastfeeding should be suspended from that breast until the lesions dry and heal (Mohrbacher, 2010).
 Breastfeeding can continue on the other breast if there are no lesions on that breast.
 Treatment with antiviral medications may reduce the period of active herpes lesions (Lawrence and Lawrence, 2016).

 The breast milk from a breast with an active herpes lesion will need to be expressed to maintain the mother’s milk supply and prevent engorgement or mastitis.
 If this milk can be expressed without it coming into any contact with a herpes sore (or any breast pump part or hand that has been in contact with a sore), the expressed milk can be given to the baby.
 However if the milk has been in contact with a sore it should be thrown away (Mohrbacher, 2010).